 How do bladder cancer survival rates differ by disease stage?

 Staging of bladder cancer provides information on the extent of cancer in the body and whether it has spread beyond the bladder; this information helps predict how likely the cancer will respond to treatment.
 Approximately half of bladder cancers are found at an early stage, when the cancer is in the surface layer of the bladder only (referred to as “in situ” or “non-invasive”).
-About one third of bladder cancers have spread to the deeper layers of the bladder wall but are still only in the bladder (“localized”); the remainder of cancers have spread into nearby tissues or lymph nodes (“regional”) or, rarely, to distant parts of the body (“distant”).
+About one third of bladder cancers have spread to the deeper layers of the bladder wall but are still only in the bladder (“localised”); the remainder of cancers have spread into nearby tissues or lymph nodes (“regional”) or, rarely, to distant parts of the body (“distant”).

 The overall 5-year survival rate for bladder cancer is 77%8 (i.e., an estimated 77% of bladder cancer patients would be expected to survive the effects of their cancer for 5 years or more).
 However, survival rate varies depending on the stage of the disease at diagnosis.
-For in situ/non-invasive bladder cancers the 5-year survival rate is very high (96%) whereas bladder cancers diagnosed at later stages have progressively lower survival rates (localized, 69%; regional, 37%; distant, 6%)8, which emphasizes the importance of detecting bladder cancer at an early stage.
+For in situ/non-invasive bladder cancers the 5-year survival rate is very high (96%) whereas bladder cancers diagnosed at later stages have progressively lower survival rates (localised, 69%; regional, 37%; distant, 6%)8, which emphasises the importance of detecting bladder cancer at an early stage.

 How do bladder cancer survival rates differ by age?